 The upcoming seasons are the best time of year for saving on natural and organic groceries by shopping locally.
 But before you know it, you’ll be busy running to baseball practice and then packing for the family road trip.

-It’s easy to let this season of abundant local grocery deals slip by, but it’s just as easy to maximize your savings by shopping locally with a little bit of planning.
+It’s easy to let this season of abundant local grocery deals slip by.
+However, it’s just as easy to maximize your savings by shopping locally with a little bit of planning.

 This year, I’ve gathered all my favorite tools for shopping locally, so we can both maximize our local grocery savings!